heffrey78/3d-navigation-website/README.md

    - The camera should smoothly move to new positions along the path.
    - The terminal should update with new node information.
    - Console logs should appear for each key press.
-6. If the arrow keys don't seem to work:
-   - Click on the webpage to ensure it has focus.
-   - Check if the console logs appear when pressing the keys.
-If not, there might be an issue with the event listener.
-7. Press Enter when on a node to check if the placard with detailed information appears.
-8. Navigate to the Tetris game node and verify that the game starts and can be played.
+6. Navigate to the Game Center node and verify that:
+   - Pressing Enter opens the game menu.
+   - You can select and start the Tetris game.
+   - The Tetris game is playable and can be exited with the Escape key.
-9. Try to reach the end of the path by pressing the Up Arrow key multiple times.
+7. Try to reach the end of the path by pressing the Up Arrow key multiple times.
 The movement should stop at the last node.

 If you encounter any issues: